The Road To Mental Health Recovery: How Long Should I Be In Therapy?

 If you haven’t had this conversation with your therapist, you can start it whenever you feel comfortable.
 When deciding whether or not to end therapy, consider factors such as if your initial concern has been alleviated, if you have new needs that may benefit from continued therapy, and whether you are interested in taking a break or quitting therapy altogether.

-Online therapy and the road to recovery
+Online therapy sessions and the road to mental health recovery

 Therapy can be useful for addressing mental health disorders and life challenges.
 It can be vital to find the right therapist, as feeling comfortable can help you get the most out of your sessions.
 If at any time you would like to switch therapists, online therapy platforms such as BetterHelp can make the process more seamless than it would be if you were seeing someone at an in-person practice.
 With online therapy, you can search for and match with professionals who closely align with your mental health needs and preferences.
 If you connect with one and feel they aren’t the right fit for you, you can easily change providers with the click of a button.

-If cost or availability is a driving factor in your decision to leave therapy, online therapy can provide a low-cost, flexible alternative for mental health care.
+If cost or availability is a driving factor in your decision to leave therapy, online therapy can provide a low-cost, flexible alternative to mental health care.
 Online therapy allows you to schedule your sessions at times that are convenient and comfortable for you.
 If you travel frequently, online therapy can help you maintain consistency in your sessions.
 You can choose to go to therapy once a week, every other week, or monthly, depending on your needs.

-Efficacy of online therapy
+Efficacy of online therapy with a licensed therapist

 Research has shown that video-delivered therapy is as effective as in-person therapy, especially when treating mental health concerns such as anxiety, depression, and post-traumatic stress disorder (PTSD).
 In one study, researchers found that video-delivered online therapy is most effective when cognitive behavioral therapy is utilized.
 CBT is a therapeutic approach that focuses on the connection between a person’s thoughts and behaviors.
 As individuals learn how to change their unhelpful thoughts into more positive manners of thinking, they can alter their unwanted behaviors and responses to life’s stressors.